Overview

 Review text contains love

--> This means the rule will be applied only if a review has all the listed conditions (the rule should have both "fun" and "love").
+-> This means the rule will be applied only if a review has all the listed conditions (the rating is 5 stars and text contains BOTH "fun" and "love").

 Rule 2: